kingsdigitallab/sdlc-for-rse/README.md

  - transparency of the development process
  - direct reuse of text in funding applications

 It is recommended that these completed templates be stored as project governance records in secure storage with access shared by the RSE team.
-Some of these
+Some of these documents are intended for internal audiences only, and these will be identified clearly with the header **"For internal use only"**

+#### Document gui

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDg4NjMyNDgsLTEwNjE3Nzk0MzksLT
-EzMTgwMDc4NTksLTIwMzk5ODA4NTNdfQ==
+eyJoaXN0b3J5IjpbLTE4NjMzNDI0NSwtMTA2MTc3OTQzOSwtMT
+MxODAwNzg1OSwtMjAzOTk4MDg1M119
 -->